Amplify Audit: Creating Audit Prompts

 Amplify Audit is an Early Access feature.
 Contact your Bullhorn representative to learn more.

-For Middle Office customers, Amplify Audit replaces the manual, reactive process of catching Billing and Payroll errors with automated, AI-powered checks that run across Placements, Billable Charges, and Payable Charges at scale.
-Instead of discovering a Rate Card mistake or compliance gaps when an Invoice gets rejected, teams can surface issues immediately — with plain-English pass or fail results — freeing Middle Office staff from report-running and putting their focus back on resolution.
+For Middle Office customers, Amplify Audit replaces the manual, reactive process of catching billing and payroll errors with automated, AI-powered checks that run across Middle Office records at scale.
+Instead of discovering a Rate Card mistake or compliance gap when an invoice gets rejected, teams can surface issues immediately with simple pass-or-fail results, freeing Middle Office staff from report-running and putting their focus back on resolution.
 Learn more about the power of Amplify Audit below.

 Amplify Audit is loaded with prompts supporting common use cases by default.
-Learn how to create your own prompts, and more about the default prompts below.
+See Amplify Audit: Default Prompts to learn more about default prompts.
+Learn how to create your own prompts below.

 Because the Amplify Audit runs through Amplify Chat, anything Amplify Chat can do is available in a prompt.